apache/hudi/README.md

 - Copy the full `docs/` folder contents into a new `versioned_docs/version-<version>/` folder.
 - Create a versioned sidebars file based from your current [sidebar](docs-introduction.md#sidebar) configuration (if it exists) - saved as `versioned_sidebars/version-<version>-sidebars.json`.
 - Append the new version number to `versions.json`.

+3. We have few hard coded versions to updated manually.
+Do fix them in docusaurus.config.js Example commit used when generating docs for 0.10.1 : https://github.com/apache/hudi/pull/4703/commits/b474ec266fe2243f8146ba7a112045bbc8b0ddc8
+   This commit has changes for both docs and release highlights.
+Please update as per necessity.

 ## Docs